sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/creation_process.md

 The instance has been provisioned and set password email has been sent to the mentioned customer admin.
 For instance operations, please go to http://go/cloud-ops.

-Cody has been setup by default, please instruct customer admin to configure `"cody.enabled": true` in site config.
 ```

 ## Option II - manual playbook